Cooperation, composition and activities of the Managing Board and Supervisory Board

 2. Personnel Committee

-The Personnel Committee, which has equal representation, is made up of the Chairman of the Supervisory Board and three other members elected by the Supervisory Board from its own number.
+The Personnel Committee, which has equal representation, is made up of the Chairman of the Supervisory Board and five other members elected by the Supervisory Board from its own number.
 It makes decisions on the service contracts of the Managing Board members and other contractual matters (including those relating to former Managing Board members and their surviving dependents) not related to the compensation of Managing Board members.
 Decisions concerning the compensation of Managing Board members (including former Managing Board members and their surviving dependents) as well as regular deliberation on and the review of the compensation system are the responsibility of the full Supervisory Board.
 However, the Personnel Committee submits proposals in preparation for decisions on these matters.
 In addition, the Personnel Committee makes decisions in accordance with Sec.
 114 AktG (Contracts with Supervisory Board Members) and Sec.
 115 AktG (Loans to Supervisory Board Members) as well as matters requiring the Supervisory Board’s consent in connection with senior executives (including the granting of loans to senior executives within the meaning of Sec.
 89 (2) AktG).
 To the extent permitted by law, it represents the Company in transactions with Managing Board members (including former Managing Board members and their surviving dependents).

 3. Working Committee

 The Working Committee, which has equal representation, comprises the Chairman of the Supervisory Board and five other members whom the Supervisory Board elects from its own number.
 They assist and advise the Chairman of the Supervisory Board.
 In accordance with the statutory provisions, the Working Committee works closely with the Managing Board to prepare the meetings of the Supervisory Board.
 In particular, the Working Committee performs the monitoring duties between the meetings of the Supervisory Board.
 This does not prejudice the monitoring duties of the individual members of the Supervisory Board.
 The Working Committee makes decisions on transactions requiring consent in cases where the Supervisory Board has delegated its powers accordingly.
 To the extent permitted by law, the Working Committee may make decisions on urgent matters in lieu of the full Supervisory Board.
-In such cases, it must immediately notify the Supervisory Board in writing and report orally in detail at the next Supervisory Board meeting on the decision, the reasons for it and the need for the decision by the Working Committee.
+In such cases, it must immediately notify the Supervisory Board in written form and report orally in detail at the next Supervisory Board meeting on the decision, the reasons for it and the need for the decision by the Working Committee.